The steps to getting your licence

 You can find costs for all licence types here.

 The Theory Test

-Although you may already be taking lessons or even be ready to take your practical test, you can not apply for your practical test until you have passed the Theory Test.
+You may already be taking lessons or even be ready to take your practical test but you can not apply for your practical test until you have passed the theory test.

 The theory test is made up of two parts; a multiple choice questionnaire and a hazard perception video test.
 You will need to pass both parts to get your certificate.